 The student may communicate with University officials (such as an academic advisor) by e-mail, phone or video-conference, but is prohibited from conducting University business in person, unless prior permission is granted by Student Conduct.

 During the period of suspension, a student is encouraged to continue their educational pursuits at other institutions, work or attend meetings/counseling to focus on changing behavior, especially behavior that resulted in suspension.

 Approximately one month before a student’s suspension ends, they may complete this form requesting to begin the re-entry process.
 Please see this chart for more specific dates.
 Re-entry will include the following:

 - Submitting a re-entry portfolio to the Office of Student Conduct via this online form.
 (Portfolio content expectations are available here; the same information was also included in e-mail communications sent to student.)

 - Completing a re-application form via the Office of the Registrar (includes a re-application fee.)

 - Completing a re-entry meeting with a member of the Student Conduct staff.

-After the drop/add date of the semester in which the student is re-admitted, the Registrar will confirm the student is enrolled.
+After the drop/add date of the semester or term in which the student is re-admitted, the Registrar will confirm if the student is enrolled.
 If the student is enrolled and has completed the re–entry process (submitted portfolio and met with Student Conduct to discuss the portfolio), the transcript notation indicating the student was suspended will be removed.
 The student’s conduct record will be maintained until they graduate, in accordance with the Retention of Records policy.